VincentPiegsa/NeuralNetwork/examples/README.md

 # Examples
-Some example sketches to showcase the modules' usage.
+Some example sketches to showcase the module's usage.